lammps/lammps/doc/src/neigh_modify.rst

 small, the optimal number of atoms is checked, but bin overhead goes up.
 If you set the binsize to 0.0, LAMMPS will use the default binsize of 1/2 the cutoff.

+The *multi/custom* option allows you to define custom groups of atom types for the *multi* neighbor mode.
+By grouping atom types with similar cutoffs, one may be able to improve performance by reducing overhead.
+You must first specify the number of custom groups N to be defined followed by N ranges of types.
+The range can be specified as a single numeric value, or a wildcard asterisk can be used to specify a range of values.
+This takes the form "\*" or "\*n" or "n\*" or "m\*n".
+For example, if N = the number of atom types, then an asterisk with no numeric values means all types from 1 to N.  A leading asterisk means all types from 1 to n (inclusive).
+A trailing asterisk means all types from n to N (inclusive).
+A middle asterisk means all types from m to n (inclusive).
+Note that any atom types not included in a custom group will be automatically placed within a new, separate group.

 Restrictions
 """"""""""""